The Internet At A Crossroads

 Perhaps a “fading into history” function would be preferable, allowing for past activities to no longer show up in the usual search results, but giving researchers and reporters access to the past.

-See on ideas.foreignpolicy.com
+See on blog.cloudflare.com